srfoster/ai-is-here/README.md

   - Need to make bots public by default (no restriction if not the owner)

-  - Bots sometimes start generating [User] responses (talking to itself)
-    - Can we use a better model?
-    - Use the system/user/assistant distinctions!
+  - Textbook is broken (prompts no longer strings.
+Fix!)

+  - Need a solution for mass-distributing access keys

+  - Restore past conversations

   - DEBT ACCRUED!
     - UI is crappy.
-      - Nav bar
       - Polishings etc (enter sends chat message)
     - Tests!
       - Have integration tests on document_management lambdas, but should really unit test common-js